The Last of the Mohicans (1992 film): Plot

-In 1757, during the French and Indian War, Mohican Chingachgook, his son Uncas and his white, adopted son "Hawkeye" are travelling through the upstate New York wilderness.
+In 1757, during the French and Indian War, Mohican Chingachgook, his son, Uncas, and his white, adopted son, "Hawkeye," are travelling through the upstate New York wilderness.
 Stopping at the farm of a friend, they learn of the British Army's intent to incorporate the colonial militia into their forces to fight against the French and their Indian allies.
-While some of the colonials and local Indian tribes agree to join the militia on condition that they will be released to defend their homes should the French/Indians attack, Hawkeye, the Mohicans and others show no interest.
+While some of the colonials and local native tribes agree to join the militia on the condition that they will be released to defend their homes should the French or Indians attack, Hawkeye, the Mohicans, and others show no interest.

-British Army Major Duncan Heyward arrives in Albany, New York, reports to commanding officer General Jerome Webb and is assigned to Colonel Edmund Munro, the commander of Fort William Henry in the Adirondack Mountains.
+British Army Major Duncan Heyward arrives in Albany, New York, reports to commanding officer General Jerome Webb and is assigned to Colonel Edmund Munro, the commander of Fort William Henry in the Adirondack Mountains (historically George Monro).
 Heyward is tasked with escorting Munro's two daughters, Cora and Alice, to their father.
 Before they leave, Heyward asks Cora to marry him, but she asks for more time before giving her answer.

 A Huron named Magua, masquerading as a Mohawk ally, is tasked with guiding Heyward, the two women, and a troop of British soldiers to the fort, but instead leads them into an ambush that kills most of the soldiers.
-Hawkeye, Chingachgook and Uncas, who had been tracking the Huron war party, arrive and kill all of the Hurons except Magua, who escapes.
+Hawkeye, Chingachgook, and Uncas, who had been tracking the Huron war party, arrive and kill all of the Hurons except Magua, who escapes.
 The trio agrees to take the women and Heyward to the fort.
-Reaching their friends' farm, they find their friends massacred by an enemy Ottawa war party, but do not stop to bury the victims so as not to alert the Hurons to their having been there.
-As their journey continues, Cora and Hawkeye are attracted to each other, while Uncas begins to show an interest in Alice.
+Reaching their friends' farm, they find their friends massacred by an enemy Ottawa war party, but do not stop to bury the victims so as to not alert the Hurons to their having been there.
+As their journey continues, Cora and Hawkeye become attracted to each other, while Uncas begins to show an interest in Alice.

 They find the fort under siege by the French and their Huron allies, but manage to sneak in.
 Colonel Munro is surprised to see his daughters, as he had sent a letter to them in Albany warning them to stay away, which never reached them.
 During the siege, a romance blossoms between Hawkeye and Cora.
 Heyward becomes jealous of Hawkeye when Cora tells Heyward she will not accept his marriage proposal.
-A militiaman sets out at night to try to reach General Webb at Fort Edward with a dispatch for reinforcements, with Hawkeye, Chingachgook and Uncas providing covering fire from the fort.
+A militiaman sets out at night to try to reach General Webb at Fort Edward with a dispatch for reinforcements, with Hawkeye, Chingachgook, and Uncas providing covering fire from the fort.